 Principal authority: Sacred Scripture (i.e., the Bible)

-Principal patristic authorities: Pseudo-Dionysius (Corpus Dionysiacum: Divine Names, Mystical Theology, Celstial Hierarchy, Ecclesiastical Hierarchy), Boethius (De Trinitate, Contra Eutychen et Nestorium, Quomodo substantiae [De hebdomadibus], Consolatio philosophiae), Augustine (De Trinitate), Hilary of Poitiers (De Trinitate)
+Secondary authorities: Pseudo-Dionysius (Corpus Dionysiacum: Divine Names, Mystical Theology, Celstial Hierarchy, Ecclesiastical Hierarchy), Boethius (De Trinitate, Contra Eutychen et Nestorium, Quomodo substantiae [De hebdomadibus], Consolatio philosophiae), Augustine (De Trinitate), Hilary of Poitiers (De Trinitate)

 Principal scholastic textbooks: Peter Lombard (Sentences), Thomas Aquinas, OP (Summa theologiae, Catena aurea in quatuor Evangelia)

 ii.
-Metaphysics [i.e., First Philosophy; Natural Theology; Ontology; Wisdom]: Aristotle (Metaphysics), Anonymous (Liber de causis), Avicenna (Metaphysics of the Healing), Plato (Timaeus), Francisco Suarez, SJ (Disputationes Metaphysicae)
+Metaphysics [i.e., First Philosophy; Natural Theology; Ontology; Wisdom]: Aristotle (Metaphysics), Anonymous (Pseudo-Aristotle) (Liber de causis), Avicenna (Metaphysics of the Healing), Plato (Timaeus), Francisco Suarez, SJ (Disputationes Metaphysicae)

 2. Mathematics (see Quadrivium)